10 Computer Science Camps for High School Students

 Eligibility: Current 9th-11th grade students

-Application Deadline: Applications for summer 2025 will open in late fall 2024.
+Application Deadline: Applications for summer will open in late fall.

 The UPenn Summer Coding Camp is a three-week residential program that introduces high school students to front-end web development.
-Participants learn HTML, CSS, and JavaScript, discovering how to combine these tools to create functional and visually appealing web pages compatible with any desktop or mobile.
-They also learn how to use GitHub for collaborative coding.
-Instructor-led demonstrations and hands-on exercises further help in building a solid foundation for students aiming for a technical career.
+You will learn HTML, CSS, and JavaScript, discovering how to combine these tools to create functional and visually appealing web pages compatible with any desktop or mobile.
+You will also learn how to use GitHub for collaborative coding.
+Instructor-led demonstrations and exercises will help you build a solid foundation for a technical career.

 Location: University of California San Diego, San Diego, CA